satori-com/satori-rtm-sdk-csharp/README.md

 # NuGet

-To install .NET SDK for Satori RTM, run the following command in the Package Manager Console:
+To install Satori RTM SDK for .NET, run the following command in the Package Manager Console:
 ```
 PM> Install-Package Satori.RTM.SDK -Version 1.0.0-beta -Pre
 ```